-Swiss Watch Exports Gain as US, Japan Offset Steep China Drop
+Swiss watch exports gain as US, Japan offset steep China drop

 Demand for pricey timepieces has waned after a spike when Covid lockdowns ended.
 Premium watch buyers have reined in spending amid higher interest rates, shaky economic growth and geopolitical conflicts.

 Watchmakers are also suffering from continued strength of the Swiss franc that’s spurred price increases in some markets and deterred customers.
-Following another record in 2023, Swiss watch exports are down 2.4% in the first seven months of the year to 15.2 billion francs.
+Following another record in 2023, Swiss watch exports are down 2.4% in the first seven months of the year to CHF15.2 billion.

-Watches exported at wholesale prices above 3,000 francs rose by 5.4% by value in July while watches below 200 francs, which include Swatch Group’s popular Omega MoonSwatch collaboration, surged almost 14%, underscoring the challenges for mid-priced Swiss watches.
+Watches exported at wholesale prices above CHF3,000 rose by 5.4% by value in July while watches below CHF200, which include Swatch Group’s popular Omega MoonSwatch collaboration, surged almost 14%, underscoring the challenges for mid-priced Swiss watches.

-Swatch Group exports of Omega watches rose 7% in July while Swatch brand watch exports surged 27%, a company spokesperson said, declining to provide figures for other brands.